Pure Strategies in Imperfect Information Stochastic Games: Lower Bound

 Consider now the following (informal) game. \Eve is in charge of describing the run of the Turing machine (her actions' alphabet contains all the necessary symbols for that \ie $A\cup Q$ that permits the game to go in some associated states).
-After she described a configuration either she (in case the state is existential) or \Adam (in case the state is universal) describes a valid transition of the machine (again by playing some special actions), and then \Eve describes the successive configuration and so on until possibly a final configuration is reached (in which case she wins the game).
+After she described a configuration either she (in case the state is existential) or \Adam (in case the state is universal) describes a valid transition of the machine (again by playing some special actions), and then \Eve describes the successive configuration and so on until possibly a final configuration is reached (in which case she wins the game). \oschanged{Hence, in the game's state one stores the state (of the Turing machine) when described as well as the adjacent symbols; this information is used when \Eve/\Adam has to describe the next transition of the machine (that should be consistent).}

-Of course the problem is that \Eve could cheat and do not describe a valid run.
-For this, \Adam can, in every configuration, secretly (\ie \Eve does not observe it) mark a cell of the tape, and in the next configuration he can indicate a cell (supposedly of same index than the previously marked one) and it is checked whether there is a wrong updating of it: this is easily done as the cell before and after the marked cell have been stored in the arena (and \Eve does not observe it of course) and together with the transition one can compute the correct update of the cell.
-Now in case there is effectively a wrong update of the cell content, the play restarts (\ie the players restart from the initial configuration of the Turing Machine); otherwise the play goes to a final state and \Eve wins.
+Of course the problem is that \Eve could cheat by not describing a valid run.
+For this, \Adam can, in every configuration, secretly (\ie \Eve does not observe it) mark a cell of the tape, and in the next configuration he can indicate a cell (supposedly of same index than the previously marked one) and it is checked whether it has been wrongly updated: this is easily done as the cell before and after the marked cell have been stored in the arena (and \Eve does not observe it of course) and together with the transition one can compute the correct update of the cell.
+Now in case there is indeed a wrong update of the cell content, the play restarts (\ie the players restart from the initial configuration of the Turing machine); otherwise the play goes to a final state and \Eve wins. \oschanged{Hence, in the game's state one also stores (and hides to \Eve) information of a cell marked by \Adam and of the adjacent symbols for a later check.
+This marking by \Adam as well as the checking later is done by him playing a distinguished action.}